 Are you financially prepared if an accident happens to you?

-So try as you might, you cannot be sure you will always be safe.
-But you can help make sure your loved ones are financially prepared if something happens to you.
+Help make sure your loved ones are financially prepared if something happens to you.

 The AIA Trust Group Accidental Death & Dismemberment (AD&D) Insurance Plan guarantees your acceptance for up to $150,000 in accident coverage if you’re a AIA member under age 60.
 No physical exam or health questions are required.
-You must be a resident of the U.S. (except for FL, NC, VT, WA, and territories) or Puerto Rico.
-Your lawful spouse under age 60 and your dependent children under age 19 (25 if full-time students) are also guaranteed coverage when you enroll.
+You must be a resident of the U.S. (except for FL, NC, NV, VT, WA, and territories) or Puerto Rico.
+Your lawful spouse under age 60 and your dependent children under age 19 (25 if full-time students) are also eligible when you enroll.

 This additional money could go a long way toward helping your family pay day-to-day living expenses, ensure your children’s education, pay medical bills and rebuild their lives.

 With the AIA Trust Group AD&D Plan, you’re protected from many types of accidents – auto accidents, falls, fires, drownings and more.
 And you’re covered anytime, anywhere* … at home, at work, vacation … on top of any other insurance you may already have.

 Plus, you pay competitive, members-only group rate – view the Rates and Terms for more details.

 *Subject to U.S. Government regulations on restricted countries.

 Provides Up to $150,000 in Accident Benefits